edbertocampo/Batangas-State-University-Shop-Mobile-Application/README.md

 <br>

+## Special Note

+The codes for the app is located on the 4.0 branch.
+Thank you!

 ## Project Description

 Batangas State University, as a university that focuses on providing academic excellence, the need for better equipment and supplies is emerging, specifically the demands of each student on the campus.
 Additionally, because most of us are unable to freely get the aforementioned goods or equipment due to the pandemic's repression of the population, we will have to physically carry out going to the shop, therefore a system that would facilitate doing so would be quite helpful.